 If you need professional shielding effectiveness or EMC testing, you have come to the right place.
 Please contact us to start a conversation and request a quote.

 The remainder of this page will address the shielding effectiveness testing process.

 No matter the standard for shielding effectiveness, the general procedure for testing shielding effective compliance follows the same process.

 First, two antennas are set up on opposite sides of the sample for test.
-One antenna acts as a transmit antenna, connected to a signal generator to sweep through the required frequency range, and the second a receive antenna that measures the received field strength which can then be stored in data form.
+One antenna acts as a transmit antenna.
+It is connected to a signal generator to sweep through the required frequency range.
+The second antenna is a receive antenna.
+This antenna measures the received field strength.
+This information is stored in data form.
 This data represents the signal attenuation, or loss of signal through the barrier.

-Two kinds of measurements can be taken regarding an electric or magnetic field: 1) far field electromagnetic wave; 2) near field electromagnetic field.
-When considering a far field electromagnetic wave measurement, this is when the electric (sym.
-E) and magnetic field (sym.
-H) are orthogonal (perpendicular) to each other, and normal (along with) the direction of the energy generation (in the test setup, this would be the signal generator).
-For the opposite direction, this is just the opposite case, where there is no region where the electric and magnetic fields are related at all.
+In the test setup, this would be the signal generator.
+For the opposite direction, this is just the opposite case.
+This is where there is no region where the electric and magnetic fields are related at all.
 In other words, considering the working of an antenna system, the near field is very close to the antenna, and far field means further away.

 In addition to determining the shielding of materials, we can also access the shielding of cables.
 The shielding of cables can reduce the coupling of radio waves, electromagnetic fields and electrostatic fields.
 The amount of reduction can vary based on several factors.